-- Company brand can get amplified through a whole organisation promoting employer brand and social selling
+- Company brand can get amplified through a whole organization promoting employer brand and social selling

 …and the list goes on.

 HR “best” practices are blowing up all around us.
-To get ahead, your company need to be thinking about “next” practices.
+To get ahead, your company needs to be thinking about “next” practices.

 Things aren’t annual anymore like they used to be – being social isn’t about a moment in time, but rather continuous conversation and feedback.